Eastern Plains Angus Bull Sale – Wednesday 6th August 2025

 Sperm Morphology CANNOT be tested 'crush side'.
 It requires a large, expensive & specialised laboratory microscope to examine a preserved semen sample.
 It assesses the percentage of normal & abnormal sperm cells in a semen sample.
 Sperm Morphology testing will ‘weed out’ those bulls who are the true loser’s when it comes to fertility, which crush side Sperm Motility testing on its own cannot.

-The recognised minimum standard for Semen Morphology in Australia is:-
+The recognised minimum standard for Sperm Morphology in Australia is:-

 (a) >70% normal sperm for bulls used in single sire matings or AI